-Luxembourg the Netherlands Singapore There is no tax on capital contributions in Luxembourg.
+Luxembourg the Netherlands There is no tax on capital contributions in Luxembourg.
 There is in principle no tax on capital contributions in the Netherlands.
-There is no tax on capital contributions in Singapore.
-However, CIT can potentially be due if an asset (or liability) is transferred by virtue of a capital contribution in kind and a different value compared to the fair market value is taken into account in the transferor's tax base (or in case the jurisdiction of the transferor levies no profit tax or applies a tax system with non-realization / non-recognition).
-Since the concept of share premium is not recognized in Singapore, any contribution that is intended to be share premium will be treated as share capital contribution from a Singapore legal and tax perspective.
+However, CIT can potentially be due if an asset (or liability) is transferred to a Dutch entity by way of a capital contribution in kind whereby a different value compared to the fair market value is taken into account at the level of the transferor (or in case the jurisdiction of the transferor levies no profit tax or applies a tax system with non-realization / non-recognition).
+In that case the Dutch entity receives a tax base in the contributed asset (or liability) equal to the value that is subject to a profit tax at the level of the Transferor.
+As a result, gains realized on a subsequent disposal by the Dutch entity (due to the lower tax base) would in principle constitute taxable income for CIT purposes.